Are Student Loans Worth It?

 Here’s What You Might Consider if You Choose to Take Out Student Loans

-There are a number of factors to consider when deciding what loan will best suit your particular needs, so it’s important to do your research beforehand.
+There are a number of factors to consider when deciding what type of student loan will best suit your particular needs, so it’s important to do your research beforehand.

-Things like whether the loan is federal or private, what the current interest rates are, and how long it will take to pay off the loan could all contribute to how much student loan debt you ultimately find yourself in and could be good determinants to think about before taking out a loan.
+Things like whether the loan is federal or private, what the current interest rates are, and how long it will take to pay off the loan could all contribute to how much student loan debt you ultimately find yourself in and are important considerations before taking out a loan.

 Federal Loans vs Private Loans